rlugojr/IM-Documentation/source/installation.rst

     TÃ¼rkÃ§e => tr
     [?]
 Language (en):

-PocketMine-MP supports a few other languages.
+ImagicalMine supports a few other languages.
 Fill in the two letters behind the language and press enter.
 Is your language not in the list?
 Add it on `Crowdin`_.

 .. code::

     [*] English has been correctly selected.
-    Welcome to PocketMine-MP!
+    Welcome to ImagicalMine!
     Before starting setting up your new server you have to accept the license.
-    PocketMine-MP is licensed under the LGPL License, that you can read opening the LICENSE file on this folder.
+    ImagicalMine is licensed under the LGPL License, that you can read opening the LICENSE file on this folder.

     This program is free software: you can redistribute it and/or modify